Khan Sahib, Jammu and Kashmir: Demographics

+Khan Sahib Tehsil had a population of 123,312 as of 2011 India census.
+Female Sex Ratio is of 920 against state average of 889.
+With 26% of the population being under 6 years of age, the child Sex Ratio in Khansahib is around 882 compared to Jammu and Kashmir state average of 920.

 Municipal committee

 Municipal Committee Khansahib is a local body which administrates the town of Khansahib in Budgam district, Jammu and Kashmir, India.
 It has 7 elected members.
 Its last elections took place on 8 October 2018.